 - Cost of living in Toledo is 13% below the national average.

-- Attractions in Lucas County include the Toledo Museum of Art, Toledo Zoo, Lake Erie and the Maumee River, and vast network of forests and wetlands.
+- Attractions in Lucas County include the Toledo Museum of Art, Toledo Zoo, Lake Erie and the Maumee River, and a vast network of forests and wetlands.

 - Climate in Toledo is humid continental with four distinct seasons, warm and humid summers and cold snowy winters.